"If you do not know the names of things, the knowledge of them is lost, too."

-Cro-Magnon-Hause I was a "West European Hunter-Gatherer" (WHG), who entered Europe through the Balkans, migrating with elk, wooly mammoths and hairy Siberian unicorn rhinos, and competing with saber-toothed cats for food.
-His decendants spread throughout the region.
-Cro-Magnon-Hause I didn't sail to Australia with the other guys; he stayed back in Europe; maybe he hung out in caves by all himself, sensitive and alienated, painting more grafitti on the wall (Cro-Magnon-Hause I longed to leave a permanent mark); maybe he sculpted curvaceous, big-breasted stone Venus figurines and hid them under his animal skin bed before his mom came home to the cave.
-Cro-Magnon-Hause I was a new breed... but he had no way of knowing that his genetic markers had mutated... he just knew he was different.
+Cro-Magnon-Hause I entered Europe through the Balkans and became a "West European Hunter-Gatherer" (WHG).
+He was migrating with elk, wooly mammoths and hairy Siberian unicorn rhinos, and competing with saber-toothed cats for food.
+His decendants then spread throughout the region.
+Cro-Magnon-Hause I didn't sail to places like Australia with the other guys; he remained in Europe; maybe he stayed in caves all by himselfover-sensitive and alienated, painting his grafitti on the wall (Cro-Magnon-Hause I longed to leave a permanent mark); maybe he sculpted curvaceous, big-breasted stone Venus figurines and hid them under his animal skin bed before his mom came home to the cave.
+Cro-Magnon-Hause I was a new breedhe had no way of knowing that his genetic markers had mutated... he looked and acted just like his brothers and sistershe just knew he was different.

 HOMO SAPIENS (CRO-MAGNON HAUSE)